*Updated October 2022

 Startups like Peak Clean Energy have branched out into both wind and solar energy sectors to provide sustainable energy systems that are compatible with a land’s climate.

-Although hydroelectric power is the largest renewable energy source, accounting for 20% of global electricity in 2020, it’s last in this list of well-known renewables because hydroelectric dams can negatively impact fish populations and the physical characteristics of the rivers they are built upon.
+Although hydroelectric power is the most used type of renewable energy, accounting for 20% of global electricity in 2020, it’s last in this list of well-known renewables because hydroelectric dams can negatively impact fish populations and the physical characteristics of the rivers they are built upon.
 On the other hand, hydropower is very clean, with very little to no greenhouse emissions, and is also suitable for a broad variety of locations around the world - all you need is a river.

 Microgrids as sustainable energy systems

-We’ve already waxed lyrical about nuclear fusion, so let's see what we can expect from other renewables in the near future.
+We’ve already waxed lyrical about nuclear fusion, so let's see what we can expect from other renewables and renewable energy ideas in the near future.

 Hydrogen fuel cell battery